-From Newark, New Jersey, Eugene Seeley Coler traveled to Canada to join the Royal Flying Corps in 1917.
-The following year, he was assigned to 11 Squadron as a Bristol Fighter pilot.
+In 1917, Eugene Seeley Coler, the son of William and Lillie (Seeley) Coler, was a medical student at McGill University in Montreal, Canada and a sergeant instructor in the Canadian Field Artillery.
+The following year, with the Royal Flying Corps, he was assigned to 11 Squadron as a Bristol Fighter pilot.
 On 13 August 1918, he and his observer shot down five Fokker D.VIIs in three minutes of fierce fighting over Péronne.
 Wounded in action by Jasta 2 on 16 September 1918, Coler always shot down two or more aircraft at a time.
-After the war, he became a physician and served with the United States Army Air Corps in Africa, Italy and England during World War II.
-He rejoined the United States Air Force in 1951 and was stationed in England with the 7th Air Division when he died in 1953.
+After the war, he married Helen Feur on 28 June 1919, became a physician and served with the United States Army Air Corps in Africa, Italy and England during World War II.
+Colonel Coler rejoined the United States Air Force in 1951 and was stationed in England with the Medical Corps, 7th Air Division when he died in 1953.

 Lieut.
 (A./Capt.)
 Eugene Seeley Coler.
 (FRANCE)